-Vitamin B9 is one of the 8 B vitamins that are essential for our health.
-In the context of this article, vitamin B9 is a nootropic nutrient that supports your brain function – including your mood, memory, and cognitive performance.
+Vitamin B9 is one of the 8 B vitamins, all of which are essential for human health.
+In the context of this article, vitamin B9 is a powerful nootropic that supports optimal brain function – including your mood, memory, and cognitive performance.

-That’s why throughout this article, you’ll either see me mentioning vitamin B9 or folate.
-Just assume I’m talking about the same vitamin.
+Therefore, you’ll see me mentioning vitamin B9 or folate in this article.
+Assume I’m talking about the same vitamin!

-As a nootropic, folate is needed by your brain to make myelin sheath, a fatty substance that is wrapped around your nerves.
-Myelin sheaths your nerves, meaning it protects them and promotes their electrical signaling.
+As a nootropic, folate is needed by your brain to make the myelin sheath, a fatty substance that is wrapped around your nerves.
+Myelin sheaths your nerves.
+Meaning, it protects them and enhances their signaling.

-Folate is also an important part of the synthesis of neurotransmitters like serotonin, dopamine, and norepinephrine.
-Supplementing vitamin B9 helps you with:
+What’s more, folate is important for the synthesis of neurotransmitters like serotonin, dopamine, and norepinephrine.
+Taking vitamin B9 supplements can promote your:

 - Brain hormones – Folate is required for your brain to make chemicals that are needed to regulate various cognitive processes.